top of page

 We had our feet in two worlds

-Looking back over the decades, I think Barbara and I were somewhat prepared for toddlers, middlers and teens because we had books to read and friends just ahead of us to question for advice.
-And our children were home so we could apply what we were learning immediately.
+Looking back over the decades, I think Barbara and I were somewhat prepared for toddlers, middlers, tweens, and teens because we had books to read and friends just ahead of us to question for advice.
+And our children were home, so we could apply what we were learning immediately.

-But when we started releasing the arrows out of our quiver (Psalm 127:3-5), we discovered we had our feet in two worlds.
+But when we started releasing the “arrows” (our children) out of our quiver (Psalm 127:3-5), we discovered we had our feet in two worlds.
 We now had children at home and others away.
 We were beginning a new dance without finishing the first jig.
-We were very naive about all the new voices that were talking to our now grown children as they lived away from us for the first time.
+We were very naive about all the new voices that were talking to our now-grown children as they lived away from us for the first time.

 Here is the first lesson we’ve learned: